|Help and Advice|

 beta Persei (Algol)

 Eclipses last for approx 10 hours.
 The times shown below are for the eclipse mid-point.
-Eclipses are total, so there is a period of constant brightness around the middle of the eclipse.
+Eclipses are partial, so there is no spell of constant brightness around the middle of the eclipse.

 Jan 11d 02:35 , 13d 23:25 , 16d 20:15 , 19d 17:05